Cancelling a credit card without hurting your credit score

 Note: As there are three main credit reference agencies in the UK and your credit card could be active and shown on one or more credit files, you should order a multi-agency credit report so that you can check all three at once.

-You can order a free, multi-agency report with checkmyfile.com by tapping the button below:
+You can get a free, multi-agency report with checkmyfile.com by tapping the button below.
+Sign up now for a 30-day free trial and cancel anytime (there is a £14.99 monthly fee after the trial):